 It is somewhat easier to recall huge personal events: weddings, births, deaths and a new job perhaps.
 These significant milestones are easy to mark off a year.
 So your personal 2014 aside what were the big stories and cultural obsessions of 2014?
 Can you recall what you searched for over the previous twelve months?

-From a tech perspective some of the searches are highly predictable, such as new information on the iPhone 6 and Samsung smartphones, some more offbeat topics were also prominent in 2014.
-Some of course may not have huge cultural significance; for instance more people searched for Oscar winning actress Jennifer Lawrence than the equally talented Kim Kardashian!
+From a tech perspective, some of the searches are highly predictable, such as new information on the iPhone 6 and Samsung smartphones, some more offbeat topics were also prominent in 2014.
+Some, of course, may not have substantial cultural significance; for instance, more people searched for Oscar-winning actress Jennifer Lawrence than the equally talented Kim Kardashian!

 Transformers 4 was the most popular film of the year in the UK and Paris and Italy were the top holidaying destinations.

 Hands down the top trending term of 2014 in the UK, stealing the crown from all others was the World Cup in Brazil.

 No surprise that the Ebola crisis features as the most topical search of the year with, ‘What is…?’ as we searched for as much information as we could.

 But what of technology, what was it we searched for within our chosen field?
 Well, the ten most tech terms searched for in 2014 were:

 4. Fifa 15

 I look forward to a year of search in 2015.